rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 ![](figures/EDA2-1.png)<!-- -->

+This set of boxplots demonstrates a wide range of data for enplanements.
 Because there is such a variation, we will look at the boxplot where the enplanements are less than 250,000.
 There are 0.83293 that meet this category.

 ```r